 written by David Steffen

 Hello!
-This is one of those posts where I declare what is eligible for speculative fiction awards (such as the Hugo and Nebula) and in what category from Diabolical Plots offerings.
+This is one of those posts where I declare what is eligible for speculative fiction awards (such as the Hugo and Nebula and Locus) and in what category from Diabolical Plots offerings.
 In past years I’ve also included fiction that I wrote that was published elsewhere, but alas, this year I have no original published speculative fiction of my own.
 The closest thing I have I published right here, titled “The Horowitz Method: A Metrics-Based Approach to Rank-Ordering Musical Groups”, but while it fills me with delight and I would love for you to read it I think it would be a stretch to call it speculative fiction.

 Diabolical Plots itself is eligible for the Hugo Award for the Best Semiprozine.